 I am reluctant to go out and buy celery when I have a glut of broccoli in the garden; for the professional cook it's another matter.

-There are literally thousands of phytonutrients, most completely unknown and certainly not researched, that would be beneficial to our wellbeing.
+There are literally thousands of phytonutrients, many completely unknown and certainly not researched that would be beneficial to our wellbeing.
 Tracking each and every one of them obviously is impossible; we'd become neurotic.
-By making vegetable stock from scraps we are simply adding yet more of these undiscovered wholesome compounds.

 Get into the habit of tossing all your scraps into a bag and keeping them in the fridge.
 At least every few days consider making a vegetable stock from scraps.
 There are no hard and fast rules about the ingredients in our home.

-I'm not terribly disciplined about labelling things in the freezer so whenever possible I would immediately use my vegetable stock to enrich a soup or stew that is in the making.
+I'm not terribly disciplined about labeling things in the freezer so whenever possible I would immediately use my vegetable stock to enrich a soup or stew that is in the making.
 It does wonders for example for Eggs Florentine which can become a little dull.

-When making vegetable stock from scraps you really can use anything that comes to hand, or is growing in the garden.
+When making vegetable stock from scraps you really can use anything that comes to hand; or is growing in the garden.
 Leaves of leeks, parsley stalks and peppers would all fit the bill.

 The wonder of a worm farm is that it's like a compost heap on steroids; in just six weeks it will turn all your kitchen waste including these cooked vegetable scraps into beautiful humus for the garden.